-Audit Fees relate to professional services rendered for audits of the Company's annual consolidated financial statements and reviews of our interim consolidated financial statements for the first three quarters of the year.
-Statutory Audit Fees relate to statutory audits of certain of our subsidiaries in foreign jurisdictions.
-Audit-Related Fees relate to accounting advisory services in relation to new accounting standards.
-Tax Compliance Fees relate principally to fees associated with assistance in respect of tax compliance requirements in various jurisdictions and investment tax credit filings.
-Other Tax Fees relate to advice, planning and analysis, including services involving and related to transfer pricing, inter-jurisdictional matters, planning and due diligence matters related to business acquisitions.
+Audit Fees relate to professional services rendered for audits of the Company's annual consolidated financial statements, reviews of our interim consolidated financial statements for the first three quarters of the year.
+Statutory Audit Fees relate to statutory and stand-alone audits of certain of our subsidiaries.
+Audit-Related Fees relate to certification/attestation services.
+Tax Compliance Fees relate principally to fees associated with assistance in respect of tax compliance requirements in various jurisdictions and investment (research and development) tax credit filings.
+Other Tax Fees relate to tax due diligence and tax structuring advisory services in support of mergers and acquisitions, divestiture and financing transactions.
 The Company regularly solicits bids from multiple service providers for tax compliance work and other tax services, and makes decisions based on factors such as expertise, capabilities and price.
 The time and effort required by service providers to understand the multitude of businesses owned by the Company is fairly extensive, thus developing long term relationships results in process efficiencies.
-Other Fees primarily relate to fees associated with advisory due diligence services in connection with acquisitions, consulting services supporting the Company's gender diversity initiative, IT system certification audits, and other services.
-The amounts indicated above are exclusive of disbursements and related taxes.
+Other Fees primarily relate to merger and acquisition advisory and due diligence services, cyber security detection and response assessments, and assistance with preparation and language translation of statutory and/or stand-alone financial statements of certain of our subsidiaries.
+The amounts indicated above are exclusive of related taxes.